scarbrob/RGBPuzz/frontend/public/PRIVACY_POLICY.md

 ## Contact Us

-If you have questions about this Privacy Policy or our data practices, you can reach us through the website at www.rgbpuzz.com.
+If you have questions about this Privacy Policy or our data practices, please file an issue at https://github.com/scarbrob/RGBPuzz/issues

 ## Data We Don't Collect